-7. Permit Application.
+Permit Application

-- a.
-Any organization, person or business seeking to build (or modify) any piers, docks, wharves, bridges and other structures and uses extending over or below the normal highwater line of a water body or within a wetland a float, wharf or dock (are all considered structures referred to as the "floatproject" in this ordinance) shall receive, as a first step in the municipal review and permitting process, approval from the Freeport Coastal Waters Commission.
-A letter requesting consideration at a regular meeting of the Coastal Waters Commission must be submitted thirty (30) days in advance to gain access to the next month's agenda.
-Written applications shall include the following in duplicate copies of seven (7): - i.
-All applications shall be signed by an owner or individual who can show evidence of right, title or interest in the property or by an agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information in the application is complete and correct; - ii.
-Copy of signed and received Proof that certified letter(s) have been sent to neighbors abutters within two-hundred and fifty feet (250') of the proposed project; - iii.
-Scale drawings of the proposed project; - iv.
-Confirmation of the\$100.00 application fee received by the Town of Freeport, as established by the Town Council; - v.
-Visual Map/LAT-LON of proposed wharf; - vi.
-Photographs of proposed site including, if available, aerial photos; - vii.
-Description of highest annual tide and mean low water marks in relation to proposed floatproject. - b.
-Applicant or representative shall be available at the Coastal Waters Commission meeting to answer questions which may include the following: - i.
-How and where will the permanent and/or temporary structure project be stored in the winter months?
-Docks or floatsProjects shall not be stored on salt marsh are not acceptable. - ii.
-When will the structure be built? - iii.
-Will neighbors abutters be allowed access? - will heighoofs abutters be allowed access. - iv.
-Who will build, store and maintain the float project? - v.
-Are there future plans for expansion?
+Any organization, person or business seeking to build (or modify) a float, wharf or dock (referred to as "float" in this ordinance) shall receive, as a first step, approval from the Freeport Coastal Waters Commission.
+A letter requesting consideration at a regular meeting of the Coastal Waters Commission must be submitted 30 days in advance to gain access to the next month's agenda.
+Written applications shall include the following in duplicate copies of seven (7):

+- Copy of signed and received certified letter(s) sent to neighbors within 250' of the proposed - project; Scale drawings of the proposed project; - Confirmation of \$100.00 application fee received by the Town of Freeport; - Visual Map/LAT-LON of proposed wharf; - Photographs of proposed site including, if available, aerial photos; - Description of highest annual and low water marks in relation to proposed float.

+Applicant or representative shall be available at the Coastal Waters Commission meeting to answer questions which may include the following:

-- •vi.
-Have there been any objections from neighbors abutters that you are aware of? - c.
+- How and where will the permanent and/or temporary structure be stored in the winter months?
+Docks or floats stored on salt marsh are not acceptable. - When will the structure be built? - Will neighbors be allowed access? - Who will build, store and maintain the float? - Are there future plans for expansion? - Have there been any objections from neighbors that you are aware of?

 Coastal Waters reserves the right to request a site walk during the application process.